Teamwork-CyberDesign/Angular2---SPA-Application/README.md

 ## Application private part

-Only User with Role: headMaster can create new classes.
+Only User with Role: teacher can create new classes, add students to classes and assign teachers to classes.

-Only Users with Role: teacher can add or edit data in current class.
+Only Users with Role: student can view their marks.

 ## Backend server